20 Before and After Limewash Brick Makeovers

 Fireplace Renovation

-And limewashing the brick fireplace is a great way to change the look during renovations.
-The result is an aged, whitewashed finish which goes with most aesthetics.
-Limewash is also heat resistant and nonflammable, making it perfect for use in that area.
-With one coat, the fireplace will retain its texture but now look fresh.
+The result is an aged, whitewashed finish that goes with most aesthetics.
+Limewash is also heat-resistant and nonflammable, making it perfect for use in that area.

 6. Join the Greenery